kingting/cloudnative-pg/scripts/README.md

 # You have the option of using k3d or kind to turn the kubernetes cluster

-# Option 1 using k3d as kubernetes cluster
+# Option 1 using k3d as kubernetes cluster and create a cluster registry
-./start-k3d.sh  # This will create a kubernetes cluster with the localhost:5000 registry
+./start-k3d.sh

 ./delete-k3d.sh # To delete the cluster